 Daily attendance is essential to a student's success in school.
-Most subjects are taught in a pattern or sequence, and students need to understand each concept or idea as it presented.
+Most subjects are taught in a pattern or sequence, and students need to understand each concept or idea as it is presented.
 Continuous and frequent absences create difficulty for a student and can lead to problems in the future.
 The law requires children to attend school every day.
 A written notice is required to explain any absence.
 A doctor's note may be required.
 These notes are kept on file for three years.
 Absences will also be recorded in an official district attendance system.
+The district policy is to send home absence letters to the families of children with high numbers of absences.